MAmaya1/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [x] Explain the differences between `client-side routing` and `server-side routing`.

+    In client-side routing, changes to the page and user navigation are handled internally in a user's browser by updating and changing an application's state using Javascript.
+State then determines the information we are seeing on the page.

+    In server-side routing, changes and input are handled by sending a request over the internet to a server, which then sends the information back, and refreshes/re-renders the page on arrival.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    The HTTP methods that can be mapped into the CRUD acronym are GET requests, POST requests, PUT requests, and DELETE requests.

-- [ ] Mention three tools we can use to make AJAX requests.
+- [x] Mention three tools we can use to make AJAX requests.

+    Three tools we can use to make AJAX requests within our application are JavaScript Promises, Fetch API, and Axios.

 ## Project Set Up